 The Insurance Act 2015 changes the law regarding fraudulent claims by removing avoidance as a remedy.
 Section 12 states that if a fraudulent claim is made, the insurer is not liable for it, and can terminate the contract and refuse liability for any subsequent claim, but it will not affect any previous claims, regardless of whether they have been paid.
 However, it deliberately does not deal with the definition of a fraudulent claim, nor refer at all to fraudulent devices, as the Law Commissions considered that this should be determined by the courts.

-Accordingly, the judges at first instance and in the Court of Appeal21 rejected the owners' claim.
+Accordingly, the judges at first instance and in the Court of Appeal24 rejected the owners' claim.
 An important reason for both decisions was the public policy justification of dissuading fraud by assureds.
 The judge at first instance had expressed regret at having to do so since he considered that the owners' fraudulent conduct was only mildly culpable.
 It was a reckless untruth told on one occasion only and abandoned well before the case went to trial.
-The judge in this case considered that the forfeiture of the claim was disproportionally harsh in the circumstances, and expressed the view that a more flexible test of materiality should be adopted, which would permit the courts to consider whether it was just and proportionate to deprive an assured of its substantive rights in light of all the circumstances of the case.
-In a decision that was of significant interest to all participants in the insurance market, the Supreme Court22 found in favour of the owners, ruling that where an assured tells a 'collateral lie' in the presentation of an otherwise sound claim, the lie does not taint the claim and the insurer is not entitled to repudiate the claim and avoid the policy.
-While the lie itself is dishonest, because it is otherwise immaterial to the validity of the claim, in telling it the assured has not made a recovery to which it would not otherwise have been entitled.
+The judge in this case considered that the forfeiture of the claim was disproportionately harsh in the circumstances, and expressed the view that a more flexible test of materiality should be adopted, which would permit the courts to consider whether it was just and proportionate to deprive an assured of its substantive rights in light of all the circumstances of the case.
+In a decision that was of significant interest to all participants in the insurance market, the UK Supreme Court25 found in favour of the owners, ruling that when an assured tells a 'collateral lie' in the presentation of an otherwise sound claim, the lie does not taint the claim and the insurer is not entitled to repudiate the claim and avoid the policy.
+Although the lie itself is dishonest, because it is otherwise immaterial to the validity of the claim, in telling it the assured has not made a recovery to which it would not otherwise have been entitled.

-Section 16 permits the parties to a non-consumer policy to contract out of all the material provisions of the Insurance Act 2015 (save for Section 9) if sufficient steps have been taken by the insurer to draw the disadvantageous term to the assured before the contract is entered into or the variation agreed and the relevant terms are clear and unambiguous.
+Section 16 permits the parties to a non-consumer policy to contract out of all the material provisions of the Insurance Act 2015 (save for Section 9) if sufficient steps have been taken by the insurer to draw the disadvantageous term to the attention of the assured before the contract is entered into or the variation agreed and the relevant terms are clear and unambiguous.
 It was anticipated by the Law Commissions at the consultation stage that certain sophisticated markets would choose not to apply some of the changes made by the Act.
 Among others, the members of the International Group of P&I Clubs have opted to contract out of some of the provisions, on the basis that they are generally happy with their well-established practices.

 v Amendment to the Third Parties (Rights Against Insurers) Act 2010